leebenson/reactql/README.md

 - [React v16](https://facebook.github.io/react/) for UI.
 - [Apollo Client 2.0 (React)](http://dev.apollodata.com/react/) for connecting to GraphQL.
-- [MobX](https://mobx.js.org/) for declarative, type-safe flux/store state management (automatically re-hydrated from the server.)
+- [MobX](https://mobx.js.org/) for declarative, type-safe flux/store state management (automatically re-hydrated from the server.) which is auto-saved and reloaded to `localStorage` in the client (simple to disable if you don't need it.)
 - [Emotion](https://emotion.sh/) CSS-in-JS, with inline `<style>` tag generation that contains only the CSS that needs to be rendered.
 - [Sass](https://sass-lang.com/), [Less](http://lesscss.org/) and [PostCSS](https://postcss.org/) when importing `.css/.scss/.less` files.
 - [React Router 4](https://reacttraining.com/react-router/) for declarative browser + server routes.
+- [GraphQL Code Generator](https://graphql-code-generator.com/) for parsing remote GraphQL server schemas, for automatically building fully-typed Apollo React HOCs instead of writing `<Query>` / `<Mutation>` queries manually
 - Declarative/dynamic `<head>` section, using [react-helmet](https://github.com/nfl/react-helmet).

 ### Server-side rendering